Liz Fraser stylish pop art print.

 Liz Fraser’s first film appearance was in the Ealing Comedy “Touch & Go” followed by “The Smallest Show on Earth” which also starred Peter Sellers and Margaret Rutherford.
 Liz was nominated for the Most Promising Newcomer BAFTA award for her first main film role in “I’m All Right Jack” which also starred Terry-Thomas, Peter Sellers, Irene Handl, Ian Carmichael, Richard Attenborough, and Dennis Price.
 She appeared in “The Night we Dropped a Clanger” with Cecil Parker & Hattie Jacques, “The Bulldog Breed” with Norman Wisdom and Michael Caine, “Desert Mice” with Sid James & Irene Handl, and “Doctor In Love” with Joan Sims, Irene Handl, Fenella Fielding, & Carole Lesley.
 “The Pure Hell of St Trinian’s”, with Cecil Parker, Joyce Grenfell, Irene Handl & Sid James, was to follow before she was reunited with Tony Hancock in “The Rebel”, which also featured Dennis Price & Irene Handl.

-She appeared in “Double Bunk” with Ian Carmichael, Janette Scott, Sid James, Dennis Price & Irene Handl, “On The Fiddle” with Sean Connery, Stanley Holloway, & Barbara Windsor, “The Amorous Prawn” with Ian Carmichael, Joan Greenwood, Cecil Parker, Dennis Price, and Sandra Dorne, “Watch it, Sailor!” with Dennis Price, Irene Handl, & Frankie Howerd, as well as the musical film “Every Day’s a Holiday“.
+She appeared in “Double Bunk” with Ian Carmichael, Janette Scott, Naunton Wayne, Sid James, Dennis Price & Irene Handl, “On The Fiddle” with Sean Connery, Stanley Holloway, & Barbara Windsor, “The Amorous Prawn” with Ian Carmichael, Joan Greenwood, Cecil Parker, Dennis Price, and Sandra Dorne, and “Watch it, Sailor!” with Dennis Price, Irene Handl, & Frankie Howerd,.

 Liz Fraser’s many television credits include “Citizen James” with Sid James, “The Avengers“, “The Professionals“, and “Minder“.
 She appeared in “The Benny Hill Show“, “Jason King” with Peter Wyngarde, and continued to work throughout her life with her final credit in 2018 of “Midsomer Murders”.